What are PHP Errors, Warnings, and Notices on WordPress Sites?

 Errors are by far the most important kind of PHP problems.
 Errors will most likely break your website.
 This image below shows an error from a plugin:

-If there’s a fatal error on your site, your site will stop loading and you may get an email with the error message like the one in the image below.
+If there’s a fatal error on your site, your site will stop loading.
+You may see a message like this on below:

 There are different types of errors, but many can not be recovered from.
 The scripts are halted on your website and you’ll need to fix the error before WordPress can run again.